Top 10 condo buying myths

 Condo Units Are Too Small

 Condo units can be all kinds of different sizes, you will find builders who are able to do more with less, this means maximizing spaces to make the units feel bigger.
 Some builders use high ceilings or extremely functional layouts to accomplish this.
+At Surface we offer our purchasers the unparalleled flexibility to custom design their unit to ensure they get exactly what they want in the amount of space they can afford.

 No Pets Allowed